angelomelonas/grpc-web-chat/README.md

 #### Java
 1. Checkout the `java-dev-stable` branch.
 2. Execute `mvn clean install` in the root directory to build and compile the project.
-    * This will generate all the necessary Protocol Buffer files for the backend and frontend.
+    * This will generate all the necessary Protocol Buffer files for the server and client.
     * This will execute the `create-cert.sh` script, generating all necessary keys and certificates for the Vue development server and the Envoy Proxy.
-3. To serve the Vue files on the Spring Boot server for production, execute the `create-cert-java.sh` script.
+3. To securely serve the Vue files on the Spring Boot server for production, execute the `create-cert-java.sh` script.
 4. Simply run the `ChatApplication.java` as a normal Java application.
 This will start the server.
 See the `resources/application.properties` file for server configuration details.

 #### Go
 1. Checkout the `go-dev-stable` branch.
-2. _TODO: Run gradle install/build script that builds files, generates protos, etc._
+2. _TODO: Run gradle install/build script that builds files, generates protos, runs the create-cert.sh script, etc._
-3. To serve the Vue files on the Spring Boot server for production, execute the `create-cert-java.sh` script.
+3. To serve the Vue files on the Go static file server for production, execute the `create-cert-go.sh` script.
 4. _TODO: Run the Go server somehow..._

 ### Envoy Proxy